ycrc/ycrc.github.io/docs/clusters-at-yale/guides/mpi4py.md

 !!! warning
     `mpi4py` installed via Conda is unaware of the cluster infrastructure and therefore will likely only work on a single compute node.
-    If you wish to get a conda environment working across multiple nodes, please reach out to hpc@yale.edu for assistance.
+    If you wish to get a conda environment working across multiple nodes, please reach out to research.computing@yale.edu for assistance.

 ## Cluster Resource Requests